-- spits at an opponent - handles the ball deliberately (except for the goalkeeper within his own penalty area) - (new:) holds the ball for more than 1 second 5 seconds in a way that the ball cannot be removed from the player (a goal keeper may hold the ball up to 6 seconds on the ground or 10 seconds lifted up with one or both hands, a player performing a throw-in may lift the ball up with both hands for up to 10 seconds).
+- spits at an opponent - handles the ball deliberately (except for the goalkeeper within his own penalty area) - (new:) holds the ball for more than 5 seconds in a way that the ball cannot be removed from the player (a goal keeper may hold the ball up to 6 seconds on the ground or 10 seconds lifted up with one or both hands, a player performing a throw-in may lift the ball up with both hands for up to 10 seconds).
 More than half of the ball's volume must be outside the convex hull of the player, projected to the ground, for the ball to be considered removable.
 If the ball enters the convex hull repeatedly, it must be removable in between for the majority of the time.
-If more than one player of a team is in the vicinity of the ball 2, the convex hull is taken around all the player of a team, which prevent removal of the ball.
+If more than one player of a team is in the vicinity of the ball , the convex hull is taken around all the player of a team, which prevent removal of the ball.
 Ball holding offences always occurs at the location of the ball.

-or if the ball is not in play, the direct free kick is replaced by a removal penalty.
+(new:) If an offense did not happen within a radius of approx. 1 m around the current ball position, or if the ball is not in play, the direct free kick is replaced by a removal penalty.
 Ball holding leads to a free kick independently of the distance between the robots and the ball.